This post contains an affiliate link.

 The only issue I had was that I am unfamiliar with the parts of a ship.
 The descriptions of what they were doing with sails, jibs, etc. went over my head.

-I would recommend this book to those who enjoy learning about history in an entertaining way.
+I recommend The Shores of Tripoli to those who enjoy learning about history in an entertaining way.
 By following Putnam’s journey through real-life events, you will get an insider’s look at the Barbary Wars of the early 1800’s.
 It’s certainly an engaging way to learn history!

 - Some violence